powerhouse-inc/switchboard/README.md

 ## Project structure
 - [`/api`](./api) directory contains the core logic that creates the API over the database
 - [`/frontend`](./frontend) directory contains the frontend-related code
+- [`./wundergraph`](./wundergraph) directory contains service that allows to expose multiple graphql endpoints under the same one.

 ## Quick start